gkhushi5/Solar-Prediction-and-Load-Forecasting-Application/README.md

 3. Optimize microgrid operations with renewable sources, energy storage, and load balancing strategies for efficient islanded and grid-connected microgrids.

-4. Enable energy market participation with optimized bidding strategies for day-ahead, realtime, and ancillary services markets.
+4. Enable energy market participation with optimized bidding strategies for day-ahead, real-time, and ancillary services markets.

 5. Optimize energy storage integration with scheduling algorithms for grid support services and energy arbitrage.